 Should I tell people?
 What if they begin to treat me differently/like I’m stupid?
 What if I begin to attract predators?
 What if they react badly?
 What if they pigeonhole me?
 Do I really want to be known as the autistic girl on campus?
 What if they say the dreaded words: “But you don’t look autistic!”
 “But you don’t look disabled!”
-These words are incredibly painful and totally invalidate our experience.
+These words are incredibly painful and totally invalidate our experiences as people on the spectrum.

 Unfortunately, Autism Spectrum Disorders and social disabilities are still misunderstood, stigmatized, and kind of taboo in this society, and disclosing is a tough personal decision.
 I know that I, like many others in our community, was raised to believe that my diagnosis was a facet of myself to hide.
 My diagnosis was to be a personal condition that nobody is to ever know about.
 Before college I asked my mom if I should have my diagnosis on file.
 She simply replied with “Oh no honey, we don’t want you going in with that.”